 So what do you do?

 We usually (but not always) lie on the mat on our backs with knees bent.
 We learn to relax and then to breathe deeply and efficiently.
 If you are in a comfortable position try this now: Close your eyes and think about drawing the breath in deeply through the nose, expanding the ribs all around like a concertina, and then exhale through a pursed lip as if you’re blowing down a straw to slow it down a little as the ribs close down and the shoulders relax away from the ears.
 The breathing helps you to start to focus inwards and to notice your own body.
-Then we start with some simple leg and arm movements, drawing the navel to the spine to fire up the abdominals, and gradually start to move different muscle groups in sequence.
-Unlike your workout at the gym, Pilates is not an aerobic exercise – despite all this breathing! – so it’s a good idea to continue to take that brisk walk or to go to the gym if that’s what you enjoy.
+Then we start with some simple leg and arm movements, drawing the ribs towards the hips to stabilise the abdominals, and gradually start to move different muscle groups in sequence.
+Unlike workout at the gym, Pilates is not an aerobic exercise – despite all this breathing! – so it’s a good idea to continue to take that brisk walk or to go to the gym if that’s what you enjoy.
 However, where the gym helps you to move very ‘energetically’ and to build muscle bulk, Pilates works on all the ‘quieter’ muscles and fibres that support your frame and joints, strengthening your buttocks, abdomen and back, whilst releasing and mobilising the upper body, and easing muscle tightness so that your balance and posture improve.
 This is your ‘core’ strength – you work from the inside out to feel lengthened, mobilised and strong.
-If you’re lucky enough to have a go on a Reformer, you may find that the hip and leg strengthening routines leave you feeling even more toned and strong, and the upper body feels open at your collar bones and broad across your back – so lovely after being hunched up over a computer or steering wheel!
+On a Reformer, you may find that the hip and leg strengthening routines leave you feeling even more toned and strong, and the upper body feels open at your collar bones and broad across your back – so lovely after being hunched up over a computer or steering wheel!
 The Reformer is a bit like a large rowing machine on which you lie, sit or stand and you push away with your arms or legs against spring resistance.
 You build up the strength and stamina without putting undue stress on your body.

 Well, yes, they can.
 I teach all ages from 16 up to 80+, both men and women and often couples or friends together.
 Private lessons are a good way to address specific issues such as a bad back, sore shoulder or neck problems as these can be targeted with appropriate movements at the pace that’s right for you.
 If you’re new to exercise, recovering from illness or injury, or simply want to feel better, you can take things slowly and carefully and work with your own body, never needing to go to, or beyond, the pain threshold.
 Exercises can be adapted for ante and post natal changes and are a really kind and gentle way to maintain health and fitness during pregnancy and early motherhood.